-The Authority is also working with aviation consultants and engineers on the design of fencing to completely enclose the airfield.
-This is to reduce the number of wildlife that enters the airfield.
-They are also working on a design for the clearing and grubbing of trees that lie within the runway's primary surface area, which is 500 feet from the centerline of the runway on either side.
+The Authority is working with aviation consultants and engineers on a fencing project to completely enclose the airfield.
+This is to reduce the number of wildlife that enter the airfield.
+They are also working on securing funding for the clearing and grubbing of trees that lie within airport property and that do not lie within a wetlands area.

-The Authority is also working with aviation consultants and engineers on the completion of a GIS survey.
-The survey will identify the sitting of the proper location of the threshold for each end of the runway, what the current usable length of the runways is, and any obstructions that are in need of removal.
+The Authority has also worked with aviation consultants and engineers this year on the completion of a GIS survey.
+The survey identified the siting of the proper location of the threshold for each end of the runway, what the current usable length of the runways is, and any obstructions that are in need of removal.

-Lastly, the Authority is working with aviation consultants and engineers on an update of the airport's Exhibit "A" of their Airport Layout Plan, which is the airport's property map.
+The Authority is working with aviation consultants and engineers on an update of the airport's Exhibit "A" of their Airport Layout Plan, which is the airport's property map.

-The Authority continues to work with aviation consultants and engineers in the design and development of Areas B & C, which encompasses approximately 85 acres of developable airport land purchased by the Authority during the fiscal year ending September 30, 2004.
+The Authority continues to work with aviation consultants and engineers in the design and development of Areas B & C, which encompass approximately 85 acres of developable airport land purchased by the Authority during the fiscal year ending September 30, 2004.
 The Authority continues to secure funding through the Federal Aviation Administration (FAA) and the Georgia Department of Transportation (GDOT) for aviation-related capital improvement projects.
 These capital improvements are depicted on the Airport Layout Plan (ALP), which was updated and approved by the FAA in 2009.
 The ALP depicts Areas B, C, E and other defined parcels that show new hangar development and other capital improvements.